charlie-x/LayerOne2023/README.md

 # Optional Programmer

-Pickit 3 or better , Pickkit 2 supports CU with 3rd party sofware ,3 or 4 is recommended.
+Pickit 3 or better , Pickit 2 supports CU with 3rd party sofware ,3 or 4 is recommended.